ned1313/azure-swa-hugo-blog/website/content/video/owlkitty-topgun.md

 So far, OwlKitty has made appearances in such classics as Star Wars, Harry Potter, Jurassic Park, How to Train your Dragon, The Shining, Titanic, 50 Shades of Gray and Risky Business.
 You can also find her in Game of Thrones, The Lion king and Stranger Things

 Check out her [YouTube](https://www.youtube.com/@OwlKitty) channel!

-With the `video` post type you can easily embed YouTube- or Vimeo-Videos.
-Alternatively, you can use an image for your post via the `featuredImage` option.

-PS: with the `<!--more-->` directive in your markdown file you can set your "Continue reading" breakpoint manually.